 All humans will need to shed some of their teeth at some point in their lives.
 It’s one of the natural laws that many animals are not protected from.
-Luckily for humans, medicine has made it easier for one to go through the process of tooth extraction with the help of a dentist.
+Luckily for humans, medicine has made it easier for one to go through the process of tooth extraction with help of a dentist in Weybridge.
 However, even the presence of medical assistance is not a 100% guarantee that this experience will not have its complications.
 An example of this is a dry socket.

 Understanding Dry Sockets and its Symptoms